Connect with others who understand.

 Discoloration and Inflammation

-Skin discoloration and inflammation may be aggravated in individuals with eczema who vape, potentially due to the skin’s sensitivity to certain e-liquid ingredients.
+Skin discoloration and inflammation may be worse in people with eczema who vape.
+This may be due to the skin’s sensitivity to certain e-liquid ingredients.

 Impact on Eczema Treatments